Technical Report: Impact of Position Bias on Language Models in Token Classification: Overcoming Position Bias

 \paragraph{\textbf{POS tagging}} The results in Table \ref{tab:pos_method} show that BERT with Random Position Perturbation (RPP) and Context Perturbation (CP) yield improved results on F1($\alpha=5$) and F1($\alpha=10$), respectively, compared to the baseline BERT model.
 For the English UD dataset, the BERT + CP model achieved the best F1($\alpha=10$) score with 95.7 ($\pm$.14), while the BERT + RPP model achieved the best F1($\alpha=5$) score with 95.41 ($\pm$.07).
 Both models outperformed the baseline BERT model in terms of both metrics.
 In the TweeBank dataset, the BERT + CP model showed the best performance with F1($\alpha=10$) of 78.12 ($\pm$1.), followed by the BERT + RPP model with F1($\alpha=5$) of 77.25 ($\pm$.7).
 Both models showed improved performance compared to the baseline BERT model.

-Overall, both RPP and CP methods show potential in reducing position bias for the NER task.
+Overall, both RPP and CP methods show the potential to reduce position bias for the NER task.
 While RPP shows a higher improvement in F1($\alpha=5$), CP shows a higher improvement in F1($\alpha=10$).
 Hence, the choice between the two methods can depend on the desired trade-off between improving position bias for the short-range and the long-range context.